 Hale - Bosworth is a very small town located in the state of Missouri.
 With a population of 2,195 people and just one neighborhood, Hale - Bosworth is the 255th largest community in Missouri.

-Hale - Bosworth is a blue-collar town, with 36.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hale - Bosworth is generally considered to be a blue-collar town.
+36.54% of the Hale - Bosworth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hale - Bosworth is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Hale - Bosworth who work in management occupations (12.94%), sales jobs (11.57%), and office and administrative support (10.08%).

 Hale - Bosworth’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-In terms of college education, the citizens of Hale - Bosworth rank slightly lower than the national average.
-13.19% of adults 25 and older in Hale - Bosworth have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Hale - Bosworth are slightly less educated than the national average of 21.84% for the average city or town: 13.19% of adults in Hale - Bosworth have a bachelor's degree or advanced degree

 The per capita income in Hale - Bosworth in 2022 was $29,117, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,468 for a family of four.
 However, Hale - Bosworth contains both very wealthy and poor people as well.